Skip to content

 • next, eventually, rose, … (debug only) cover future-peek and window-quantified sampling.

 stage[N] is only valid inside mod blocks.
-It is not allowed in comb (pure combinational) or pipe (Moore pipeline).
-Inside a mod, register state is read via bare variable references (current value) or .[defer] (end-of-cycle value), and prior-cycle values via past[n](x).
+It is not allowed in comb (pure combinational) or pipe (fixed-latency pipeline). @[N], being a pure check that never changes the hardware, is legal inside both mod and pipe bodies (in a pipe it asserts the value's inferred stage σ); it is rejected in comb, where every value is by definition at cycle 0.
+Inside a mod, register state is read via bare variable references (current value); the next-state value is exposed by naming it as a wire, and prior-cycle values via past[n](x).

 mod blocks naturally use reg for persistent state across cycles.
 A single mod can both orchestrate pipeline stages with explicit timing and maintain stateful elements like accumulators or counters.